P/2003 T12 (SOHO)

 ' is a periodic comet that revolves around the Sun once every 4.11 years.
-On January 13, 2012, it was observed by the satellite STEREO-B, and the most documented phase of was observed on that date.
-It is theorized to be a possible fragment of comet 169P/NEAT.
+On 13 January 2012, it was observed by the satellite STEREO-B, and the most documented phase of was observed on that date.
+It is hypothesized to be a possible fragment of comet 169P/NEAT.
+It will reach perihelion in August 2028.

-January 12, 2012 event
+12 January 2012 event

-During its apparition on January 12, 2012, it ventured into the highest phase angle ever observed for a comet, and the forward-scattering enhancement in brightness was marked, as large as ~8.5 mag.
+During its apparition on 12 January 2012, it ventured into the highest phase angle ever observed for a comet, and the forward-scattering enhancement in brightness was marked, as large as ~8.5 mag.
 This has given insight into Henyey-Greenstein (HG) space-dust.